Synaptic Integration of Spatiotemporal Features with a Dynamic Neuromorphic Processor: Conclusion

-Due to the device mismatch inherent to the analog neuronal and synaptic circuits of the DYNAP-SE, any set of bias-parameter values generates a distribution of the corresponding neuronal and synaptic dynamic behaviors in the core that it governs.
-Thus, implementation of the disynaptic delays as described above---by configuring the bias parameters of one core of the DYNAP-SE accordingly---should generate a distribution of delays in the different neurons.
-Furthermore, even though the 64 \glspl{CAM} on one DYNAP-SE neuron technically use the same four synaptic circuits---for the four different synapse types, respectively---there is digital-to-analog current-converting circuitry between the \glspl{CAM} and the synaptic circuits, which constitutes a further source of inhomogeneity.
+Due to the device mismatch inherent to the analog neuronal and synaptic circuits of the DYNAP-SE, any set of bias-parameter values generates a distribution of the corresponding neuronal and synaptic dynamic behaviors in the core being configured.
+Thus, implementation of the disynaptic delays as described above---by configuring the bias parameters of one core of the DYNAP-SE accordingly---should generate a distribution of delays in the population of neurons.
+Furthermore, even though all 64 \glspl{CAM} of one DYNAP-SE neuron technically use the same four synaptic circuits---for the four different synapse types, respectively---there is digital-to-analog current-converting circuitry between the \glspl{CAM} and the synaptic circuits, which constitutes a further source of inhomogeneity.
 Thus, different disynaptic delays implemented on the same neuron, but using different \glspl{CAM}, are expected to exhibit some degree of variation in behavior, why a distribution of temporal delays can be expected also in one and the same neuron.